-GRADES K-12

-The building principal, in determining excused and unexcused absences, may use some discretion.
+GRADES K-12 The building principal, in determining excused and unexcused absences, may use some discretion.
 The school office will need approved excused notes turned in and filed to aid the attendance supervisor in documenting attendance.
 All excuses must be turned in within 3 days of the student returning to school.
 For the purpose of record keeping, late check-ins and early check-outs are considered as tardies.
 Five (5) tardies will accumulate into one (1) day absent.
-More than six (6) parent notes for any reason per one hundred eighty days (180) shall require a doctor's or dentist's excuse.
-These parent notes are accepted at the Principal's discretion.
+Six (6) parent discretionary days will be allowed per one hundred eighty (180) days.
+Once these parent discretionary days are exhausted, absences due to illness shall require a doctor's or dentist's excuse.
+These parent discretionary days are accepted at the principal's discretion.
 The following shall be accepted by any certified employee of the Marion County School System as an excuse for absences, tardiness and early dismissal.
-TRR/MS 0520-01-03-.08(1)(a); TCA 49-6-3006 TCA 49-6-3017(c) TCA 10-7-504; USCA1232g